 “I was actually helping this purpose - without revealing any of the substantive information that I have...
 But merely saying the President will announce, without giving any detail, can hardly be seen as leaking confidential information,” Zille said.

 “The Presidency should stop concentrating on side issues, and focus on the big issues such as corruption, economic decline and unemployment.”

-The Presidency then announced the date of the national elections as May 7. - Sapa
+Later on Friday the Presidency announced the date of the national elections as May 7.